 Purpose Initiates a restores all updates, or a selected list of updates, from a specified clean log onto the database.
 Command class Catalogued DATA/BASIC program.
 Syntax TL-RESTORE first_clog {(options)} Syntax elements first_clog The name of the first clean log to be restored Options A Causes the restore process to sequence through clean logs in chronological order until no more logs exist.
 Using this option all clean logs in the chain must be present on the database.
 AE Causes the restore process to sequence though all existing logs in chronological order, then wait at the EOF mark of the last log until the next log is available.
 If a log is missing or invalid it is prompted for.
-Note The A and AE options require clean logs to be chained together during logging run time for them to work.
-See the description in this in the section on the chaining of clean logs.
-C Displays a count of sets of 500 updates C applied to the database and information about the images applied.
-H {n} Specifies the maximum size (n) of the history file item listing the last n image ids applied to the database.
+The A and AE options require clean le time for them to work.
+See the desce chaining of clean logs. ogs to be chained together during logging run ription in this in the section on the Displays a count of sets of 500 updates applied to the database and information H {n} about the images applied.
+Specifies the maximum size (n) of the history file item listing the last n image ids applied to the database.
 The default is 2000.
 The CLOG.PORTS item size is always 20. n set to 0 inhibits the history function.
 L Prompts you for alternative file names to TL-REJECT and TL-LIST, as follows: ERROR LOG: HISTORY FILE: When you enter a name, the file is created if it does not already exist.
 Rejected images and history information for the restore are then entered into the named files.
 If you enter RETURN, TL-RESTORE uses files with the default file names, TL- REJECT and TL-LIST, creating them if necessary.
 This is equivalent to executing TL-RESTORE without the L option when TL-REJECT and TLLIST are created automatically without prompts.
 R Prevents the error log (TL-REJECT) and history file (TL-LIST) from being cleared by a TL-RESTORE.
 Rejected images and history information for the current restore are then appended to the files.
 If this option is not specified, TL- RESTORE clears these files before using them for the current restore.
-Generates an asterisk for each update S restored.
+S Generates an asterisk for each update restored.
 Restrictions Use is restricted to SYSMAN.
 TL-RESTORE does not allow you to specify image selection criteria.
 To initiate selective recovery, you must carry out a SELECT operation first; then use TL- RESTORE on the select list.
-TL-REJECT Initially when TL-RESTORE is executed , it creates two files: and TL- LIST TL-REJECT Used to log After images that fail to be restored on the database by TL-RESTORE.
+Initially when TL-RESTORE is executed, it creates two files: and TL- LIST TL-REJECT Used to log After images that fail to be restored on the database by TL-RESTORE.
 TL-LIST Used to contain history information about the last 2000 images successfully restored and the last 20 images successfully restored per port.
-Subsequent execution of TL-RESTORE clears these files before they are used, unless the R option is invoked, in which case the files are not cleared and data is appended.
-This may be particularly useful during a multi-file restore, to retain previous history information.
-Chaining of clean logs TL-RESTORE with the A option commences by restoring the first_clog on the database then continues with the next clean log in the chain Assuming the chain is continuous, the restore process restores all clean logs in chronological order right through to the clean log before the current active one.
-TL-RESTORE with the AE option sequences throug same way as the A option, however, if the next cle RESTORE prompts for the next log and waits, as f the next clean log is not available, TL- Log CLOG2 empty.
+Subsequent execution of TL-RESTORE clears these files before they a unless the R option is invoked, in which case the files are not cleared is appended.
+This may be particularly useful during a multi-file restort retain previous history information.
+Chaining of clean logs Log CLOG2 empty.
 Please load new log file.
 Hit A to Abort or C to continue.
-The chain of clean logs will be interrupted by a TL-STOP/TL-START operation, in which case the restore will terminate at the clean log active when the TL- STOP occurred.
+The chain of clean logs will be interrupted by a TL-STOP/TL-START operation, in which case the restore will terminate at the clean log active when the TL-STOP occurred.
 If this is the case, it will be necessary to execute a TL-